 IX.
 Compliance Officer

-The OWASP Foundation’s Compliance Officer is responsible for ensuring that all complaints about unethical or illegal conduct are investigated and resolved.
-The Compliance Officer will advise the Board of Directors on all complaints and their resolution and will report at least annually on any compliance activity relating to accounting or alleged financial improprieties.
-The Compliance Officer is empowered to conduct their investigations in isolation of the Board in order to maintain independence, but are free to involve members of the Board as necessary.
-It is solely the Compliance Officer’s charge to determine whether or not a complaint can be considered valid for investigation though any individual may submit a complaint as noted above.
+The OWASP Foundation’s Compliance Officers are responsible for ensuring that all complaints about unethical or illegal conduct are investigated and resolved.
+The Compliance Committee will advise the Board of Directors on all complaints and their resolution and will report at least annually on any compliance activity relating to accounting or alleged financial improprieties.
+Compliance Committee Officers are empowered to conduct their investigations in isolation of the Board in order to maintain independence but are free to involve members of the Board as necessary.
+It is solely the Compliance Officer’s charge to determine whether a complaint can be considered valid for investigation though any individual may submit a complaint as noted above.

-A Compliance Officer shall be identified by the Board of Directors and approved by a unanimous vote by January 1 of each year.
+At least one Compliance Officer shall be identified by the Board of Directors and approved by a two thirds vote by January 1 of each year.
 A member of the OWASP Board of Directors may not also serve as the Compliance Officer during their tenure on the Board.
-If the Board of Directors is not able to unanimously agree on the Compliance Officer, a neutral, third-party executive ombuds services will be contracted to serve in this role.
+If the Board of Directors is not able to affirmative two thirds vote on at least one Compliance Officer, a neutral, third-party executive ombuds service will be contracted to serve in this role.

 Violations or suspected violations may be submitted on a confidential basis by the complainant.
 Reports of violations or suspected violations will be kept confidential to the extent possible, consistent with the need to conduct an adequate investigation.

-The Complaint / Whistleblower committee’s email address is: compliance ‘@’ owasp.org
+The Complaint / Whistleblower / Compliance Committee’s email address is: compliance ‘@’ owasp.org